sidecar/tpcalc/README.md

 more info here:
 http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-

+## NPM packaged dependencies are listed in package.json, dev dependencies are those packages which are used only in developemnet such as those for the gulp tasks or for testing

 ## Testing
 Test suite is built with Jasmine and the test runner is Karma
 	gulp test